gpoulles/yii-oneall/README.md

 Installation
 ------------

 - copy the "oneall"-folder to extensions
 - import the folder in your main config
 - add oneall as a component in your main config

-	"components" => array(
-		"oneall" => array(
-			"class" => "ext.oneall.OneAll",
-			"subdomain" => "YOUR SUBDOMAIN",
-			"public_key" => "YOUR PUBLIC KEY",
-			"private_key" => "YOUR PRIVATE KEY",
-		),
-	)

 Usage
 -----